 The MPPHM 2020 framework allows JAKIM to conduct post-certification surveillance audits — including unannounced or short-notice inspections — independently of the scheduled renewal cycle.
 Findings raised during these surveillance audits become NCRs subject to the same lifecycle requirements as renewal-audit NCRs.

 The NCR implication is significant: manufacturers who are managing compliance manually and reactively face a higher risk of receiving surveillance NCRs at a time when they have not prepared documentation, gathered evidence, or reviewed recent records.
 A manual compliance system that "works" in a scheduled audit context generates unpredictable risk when the audit window is no longer predictable.
+A compliance system that generates clean, structured, timestamped records every day reads as evidence of a functioning HAS, not as gaps to investigate.

 Based on what halal compliance practitioners consistently report across Malaysian industries, these are the highest-frequency NCR categories during JAKIM audits.